ropensci/unconf16/README.md

 __Remote participants__
 For those interested in participating remotely, please email `remote-hacker at ropensci.org` for an invite to our chat room (but also just watch the repo for discussion happening in the issues).

+## Code of conduct

+To ensure a safe, enjoyable, and friendly experience for everyone who participates, we have a [code of conduct](http://unconf16.ropensci.org/coc.html).
+This applies to people attending in person or remotely, and for interacting over the [issues](https://github.com/ropensci16/issues).

 ## Support
 This meeting is made possible by generous support from some lovely people whose logos will appear here shortly.